 Here’s how to thrift shop during the coronavirus.

 Depending where you live, some of your local thrift or consignment shops may have reopened recently.
 Before heading to a shop, we recommend checking the website or calling ahead to find out its hygiene policies.
 Are masks required?
 Do they do temperature checks at the door?
 Are customers allowed to try on or return clothes?
-Only you know your own comfort level, so make sure you understand and comfortable with the precautions the store is taking.
+Only you know your own comfort level, so make sure you understand and are comfortable with the precautions the store is taking.

 Before heading to the store, think about a couple of items that you are on the lookout for — that way, you can limit the amount of aisles you look through, and you’ll avoid getting overwhelmed by the pressure of shopping every aisle.